This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 There are some incredible Icelandic souvenirs available to buy, and so many of them aren’t your typical garish key rings or trashy T shirts.
 From carefully homemade sweaters to actual lava, this list is sure to inspire you to purchase some cool Icelandic gifts to take back home!

-Remember that souvenirs aren’t just for you though!
-Bring back something for your friends and family so they can see how awesome Iceland is too!
+Remember that the best souvenirs from Iceland aren’t just for you though!
+I highly recommend bringing back something for your friends and family so they can see how awesome the country is too!

 Why You Should Buy Icelandic Souvenirs?

-Not only will some cute souvenirs from Iceland remind you of the amazing country, they are great for the local people and tourism too.
+Not only will some cute souvenirs from Iceland remind you of the amazing country, they are great for the local people and there are some great positive economic tourism impacts too.

 Many people sell handmade crafts, clothes and jewellery for a living.